 - Place your Dutch oven on the stovetop with around a tablespoon of olive oil in it.
 You shouldn’t need much - just enough to coat the base of the pan and prevent the stuffed peppers from sticking.
 Place the Dutch oven on medium heat, and allow the pot to heat for a few minutes.
-A tablespoon of water or two and a few spoons of tomato sauce can be added to the pot to make sure the bottom of the peppers do not burn.
+A tablespoon of water or two and a few spoons of tomato or marinara sauce can be added to the pot to make sure the bottom of the peppers do not burn.

 - Once the pot is hot throughout, place the peppers into the pot.
 Make sure to be very careful not to touch the hot metal with your bare skin.
 Instead, use tongs to place the peppers in the pot.
 Keep the peppers upright, with the open end pointing up.
 Cover with a lid and and bring the heat to low.

 - Allow the stuffed peppers to cook for around 15 to 20 minutes on the stovetop or until the middle of the peppers are heated through.
 Add a bit more water if necessary.

 Spray the air fryer tray or basket with non-stick cooking spray.
 Place your stuffed peppers upright with the filling on top in a single layer.
 Cook at 375 degrees for about 5 minutes or until peppers are hot.

 Keep the delicious stuffed peppers in your fridge for up to 4 days.
 Make sure the peppers are stored in an airtight container or freezer bag.
 They can also be stored in a covered dish but also cover the top with plastic wrap before putting on the lid.